Jeffrey-Sardina/twig-idgl/README.md

 This directory contains:
 (folders)
 - config/ -- a folder containing bash scripts used to configure the container (installing python, git, and IDGL).
 The data in this folder is used directly in the container as a volume.
 This is done in two files:
-    - install_python.sh -- installs python, pip (a python package manager) and git (for downloading GitHub repositories)
-    - install_idgl.sh -- uses git to clone the IDGL repo.
-Then, pip installs all necessary dependencies (such as torch and numpy) that are needed to run IDGL
+    - install.sh -- installs IDGL and all its dependencies (such as Python and Torch)
 - data/ -- a folder containing custom datasets for use with IDGL that do not come with it be default.
 The data in this folder is used directly in the container as a volume
 - IDGL/ -- a repo cloned from https://github.com/hugochan/IDGL, with some modifications made.
 The data in this folder is used directly in the container as a volume